New York, NY 10005

 f: 212 838 7745

 Chris Lometti, a Partner at the Firm, joined Cohen Milstein in 2009.
-Since then, he helped litigate the Countrywide MBS Litigation ($500 million recovery); the Lehman MBS Litigation ($40 million); the WaMu MBS Litigation ($26 million); the Leap Wireless case (S.D.
-Cal) ($13.75 million); and the Dynex Capital case ($7.5 million).
-He is also one of the lead attorneys in many of the firm’s ongoing mortgage-backed securities cases, including Bear Stearns; HEMT (Credit Suisse); Harborview (RBS Greenwich Capital); Rali and Novastar.
+Since then, he has helped litigate numerous securities class actions, including Countrywide MBS ($500 million recovery); Harborview MBS ($275 million); Lehman MBS ($40 million); WaMu MBS ($26 million); Leap Wireless (S.D.
+Cal) ($13.75 million); Impax ($8 million) (subject to final approval); and Dynex Capital ($7.5 million).
+He is also one of the lead attorneys in many of the firm’s ongoing mortgage-backed securities cases, including Bear Stearns; HEMT (Credit Suisse); Rali and Novastar.

 Prior to joining Cohen Milstein, he was a founding member of Schoengold Sporn Laitman & Lometti, P.C. (“SSLL”), where he practiced for more than thirteen years in the area of securities class action litigation.

 While at SSLL, Mr. Lometti oversaw the firm’s institutional client development efforts.
 Under his supervision, the firm established relationships with dozens of Taft-Hartley pension and benefit funds which the firm represented in numerous securities class action lawsuits over the years.
 In addition, Mr. Lometti participated in the successful litigation of these and other cases, including WorldCom ($6.15 billion recovery), Bank One ($50 million), USN Communications ($45 million), Nicor ($39 million), PNC ($47 million), Westar ($30 million), SpectraVision ($28 million) and SPX ($10 million).